Ulmus pumila: Cultivation

 U. pumila is said to have been introduced to the US in 1905 by Prof. John George Jack, and later by Frank Nicholas Meyer, though 'Siberian elm' appears in some 19th-century US nursery catalogues.
 The tree was cultivated at the United States Department of Agriculture (USDA) Experimental Station at Mandan, North Dakota, where it flourished.
 It was consequently selected by the USDA for planting in shelter belts across the prairies in the aftermath of the Dustbowl disasters, where its rapid growth and tolerance for drought and cold initially made it a great success.
 However, the species later proved susceptible to numerous maladies.
 Attempts to find a more suitable cultivar were initiated in 1997 by the Plant Materials Center of the USDA, which established experimental plantations at Akron, Colorado, and Sidney, Nebraska.
 The study, no. 201041K, was to conclude in 2020.
 The US National Champion, measuring 33.5 m high in 2011, grows in Berrien County, Michigan.
+Siberian elm was also introduced to Canada, among notable plantings being a 1 km avenue of some 130 U. pumila planted in the mid-20th century, spanning nine blocks of East 6th Avenue, Vancouver (2025).

 The seeds lose their viability rapidly after maturity unless placed on suitable germination conditions or dried and placed at low temperatures.
 The species has a high sunlight requirement and is not shade-tolerant; with adequate light, it exhibits rapid growth.
 The tree is also fairly intolerant of wet ground conditions, growing better on well-drained soils.
 While it is very resistant to drought and severe cold, and able to grow on poor soils, its short period of dormancy, flowering early in spring followed by continuous growth until the first frosts of autumn, renders it vulnerable to frost damage.